 Main Responsibilities: Emile Hokayem is the Senior Fellow for Middle East Security at the International Institute for Strategic Studies based out of its Middle East office in Manama, Bahrain.
-He is the author of Syria’s Uprising and the Fracturing of the Levant, published by the IISS and Routledge in June 2013, and the co-editor of Middle Eastern Security, the US Pivot and the Rise of ISIS (Routledge for the IISS, 2015) and the editor of Egypt After the Spring: Revolt and Reaction (Routledge for the IISS, 2016).
+He is the author of Syria’s Uprising and the Fracturing of the Levant (Routledge for the IISS, 2013), the co-editor of Middle Eastern Security, the US Pivot and the Rise of ISIS (Routledge for the IISS, 2015) and the editor of Egypt After the Spring: Revolt and Reaction (Routledge for the IISS, 2016).
 He regularly provides analysis on Middle East affairs to governments, corporations and the media.
 His commentary has featured in The New York Times, The Financial Times, The Economist, Al-Hayat, Asharq Al-Awsat, Foreign Policy, Le Monde, The Wall Street Journal, The Washington Post, the BBC, NPR and other outlets.

 - Politics and security of the Levant (Syria-Lebanon-Hezbollah)

 - Politics and security of the Gulf states

 - Regional security in the Gulf and the Middle East